Swordnut/standalone/README.md

 This script identifies all .csv fiiles in a folder (user input filepath) and converts them to utf8.
 It then cleans up the file name and headers to remove unhelpful characters like special characters and spaces, either delting the character or replacing with an underscore
 Output is saved in a new subfolder

+## csv_concatenator

+Simple script to concatenate all csv files in a user input folder.
+Appends all rows without replicating headers

 ## scrape_files_in_folders_for_strings

 This may need a little tweaking to streamline entering variables